-Most organizations have a designed EHS department manager or supervisor on payroll, but there are other safety-related positions that bring additional value to your company.
-Here’s what you can expect from a designated safety officer and what they can do for your organization.
+Most organizations have a designated EHS department manager or supervisor on payroll, but there are other safety-related positions that bring additional value to your company.
+Here’s what you can expect from a workplace safety officer and what they can do for your organization.

 Training & Education

 Safety officers prepare for their roles in one of two ways: on the job training or college.
 Safety officers often go to school to become Occupational Health and Safety Specialists and earn a degree, with a median salary of $71,780.
 However, some companies are willing to provide on the job training if the applicant has an associate’s degree, which usually results in a median salary of $49,960.

 In either case, the role of a safety officer is specialized and its responsibilities are not to be taken lightly.
 There’s a lot of training and education that go into an individual’s success on the job, which should be carefully considered during the hiring process.

 The safety officer is responsible for many aspects in a company’s environmental, health and safety department.
 Take a look at some of the core duties a safety officer tackles on a daily basis:

 Enforce Safety Policies

 Safety officers are like the law enforcement of an organization.
 They know safety procedures and requirements and act “by the book” to ensure each one is upheld.
 If they see misconduct or activities that could result in an accident or penalty, they’re the first ones to speak up.

 It’s hard to talk about environmental, health and safety without the words “audit” or “inspection” entering the conversation.
 These two components are essential to any EHS strategy, and safety officers are often leading the charge.